-BU 440 Money and Banking (3)
+BU 434 Financial Markets II (3)

-This course applies basic economic principles to explain the nature and functioning of financial markets and institutions, the role of money, functions of the Federal Reserve System, as well as goals and targets of monetary policy.
-Students are introduced to a thorough survey of risk management (forward contracts, financial futures, options, and swaps).
-Prerequisites: BU 210 and BU 337.
+Applies basic economic principles to explain the nature and functioning of financial markets and institutions; how different kinds of financial instruments are used, valued and traded; functions of the Federal Reserve System, as well as goals and targets of monetary policy.
+Students are introduced to a survey of risk management.
+Prerequisite: BU 433.